Moxin1044/qsnctf-python/docs/README_en.md

 |       ciphertext       |        False        |       string       |                       What is analyzed                       |
 |         clues          |        True         |       string       |  Analysis clues, empty by default, For example G=R QVW=THE   |

-**illustrate：This feature requires an internet connection, please pay attention to the rules of the contest to use.**
+**illustrate：This feature requires a network connection，please pay attention to the rules of the contest for use。**

 ##### Use examples